 Many of the side effects of carbon monoxide poisoning are immediate while others present themselves at a later point after exposure to the toxic gas.

-- Immediate Side Effects – Many of the common side effects of injuries caused by CO exposure include headaches, dizziness, blurred vision, vomiting and nausea.
+- Immediate Side Effects – Many of the common side effects of injuries caused by CO exposure include headaches, dizziness, blurred vision, vomiting, and nausea.
 In some cases, the victim will experience muscle pain, weakness, chest pain and an irregular heartbeat.
-There may also be difficulty in breathing or breathing at a faster pace than normal.
+There may also be difficulty in breathing or breathing at a faster pace than usual.
 Some victims experience seizures, fainting or confusion.

 The level of dosage and exposure along with the victim’s reaction to the toxic gas will determine if the injuries are permanent or temporary.

 Diagnosing CO Poisoning

 In addition to evaluating the side effects of carbon monoxide poisoning, there are numerous exams, tests, and methods available to diagnose the problem conclusively.
 Healthcare providers usually perform an extensive examination and analyze signs and symptoms of the patient and other victims including pets that might have been in the exposed environment.
 The doctor can provide a comprehensive diagnosis by performing numerous tests including:

 - Neurological Exam – A detailed neurological examination can detect how the brain operates after exposure to CO gases.
 Part of the exam will include checking balance, memory, hand grasp and the patient’s pupils.

 - Blood Test – An extensive blood test can determine the level of CO poisoning and any damaging side effects caused by exposure.

 - Blood Gases – This specific blood test evaluates carbon dioxide and oxygen levels in the patient’s blood to determine the level of exposure.